chiantergiuseppe01-dotcom/HGCAL-Energy-Regression-and-Resolution/data/README.md

 # Electron Energy Regression in the CMS High-Granularity Calorimeter Prototype

 A 3D convolutional neural network (CNN) for electron energy regression in the CMS High-Granularity Calorimeter (HGCAL) prototype, trained on simulated testbeam data.
-The model learns to correct for shower leakage and non-uniformities, achieving better energy resolution than the simple raw-sum baseline across the full beam energy range (10–370 GeV).
+The model learns to correct for shower leakage and non-uniformities, achieving better energy resolution than the simple raw-sum baseline across the full beam energy range (10–350 GeV).
+Developed as a university project for a Machine Learning Techniques for Physics course, with training and inference running on Google Colab free-tier resources.
+Inspired by the original work: arXiv:2309.06582

 ---